soravux/scoop/doc/usage.rst

 The future(s) distribution over workers is done by a variation of the `Broker pattern <http://zguide.zeromq.org/page:all#A-Request-Reply-Broker>`_.
-In such pattern, workers act as independant elements which interacts with a broker to mediate their communications.
+In such a pattern, workers act as independant elements that interact with a broker to mediate their communications.

 .. image:: images/architecture.png